-Christmas Activities Jar – Write a list of holiday activities and put each on a piece of paper in a jar.
+Write a list of holiday activities and put each on a piece of paper in a jar or write it on a Popsicle stick.
 Each day, pull out an activity to do together as a family.
-Activities can include things like baking a batch of cookies, delivering a holiday surprise to an elderly neighbor, reading aloud from the Christmas story, or singing carols together.
+Activities can include things like baking a batch of cookies, delivering a holiday surprise to an elderly neighbor, reading aloud from a Christmas story, or singing carols together.
 The sky is the limit and the ideas can be easily tailored to your own family’s ages and interests.

-Countdown with Holiday Books – Celebrate the season by adding new books to your collection each night as you lead up to Christmas.
+Celebrate the season by adding new Christmas books to your collection each night as you lead up to Christmas.
 Place individually wrapped books under the tree and allow the kids to select one to open each evening and read together before bed.

 Collect a variety of Christmas ornaments and add something new to your tree each day through Christmas Eve.
 Dollar stores are a great source for finding cheap ornaments or look at your favorite big box retailer for a larger collection of holiday decorations to help keep costs down.